 Limited Liability Companies (LLCs)

 An LLC is owned by members and operated by either third-party managers or the members themselves.
-It is a very flexible form of business which accounts for why almost 75% of new businesses formed today are LLCs.
+It is a very flexible form of business.
+This accounts for why almost 75% of new businesses formed today are LLCs.
 The LLC Operating Agreement is the governing document to allow you to arrange the LLC’s affairs as the members choose.

 Corporations (Inc, Co, Corp, Ltd.)